How to Get Best Performance from SSD in Windows 10/8/8.1/7

 - NCQ will be supported after we enable AHCI, which contributes a lot to SSD performance optimization.
 NCQ (short for Native Command Queuing) is an extension of the SATA protocol that allows hard disk drives to internally optimize the order in which received read and write commands are executed.
 With this feature, the amount of unnecessary drive head movement can be reduced, thus increasing performance largely for workloads.
 Nevertheless, since SSD does not have head and head arm, many users think it useless to enable NCQ.
 Actually, though solid state drive does not have those mechanical parts, it has multiple channels.
 After NCQ is enabled, SSD host controller will analyze data request and NAND data distribution to make full use of the bandwidth of host controller channel so as to enhance performance.

-- AHCI enjoys much faster data transfer rate than IDE (also called ATA).
-Due to technology limitation, data transfer rate of IDE is always slow.
-For example, the IDE133 just supports 133MB/s.
-However, if we enable AHCI, we may enjoy 300MB/s transfer speed, which is an amazing speed.
+- AHCI enjoys faster data transfer rate than IDE (also called ATA).
+Due to technology limitation, data transfer rate of IDE is slower than that of IDE most of the time.
+For example, theoretically the maximum transfer rate of IDE133 is 133MB while AHCI enjoys 300MB/s speed.

 Therefore, it is very necessary to make AHCI enabled when you are going to use or have used SSD in Windows 10 or other Windows OS.
 Next, we will introduce detailed steps to turn this feature on.

 How to Enable AHCI

 Before enabling this feature, we should confirm AHCI driver has been installed.
 Fortunately, there is built-in AHCI driver in recent Windows operating systems like Windows 10 and Windows 8, so users just need to enable AHCI in BIOS.
 However, if you are running older Windows, you may need to download one manually at first, and then enable it in BIOS.